Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 The growth of Brazilian Jiu-Jitsu (BJJ) in Thailand

-2. English-Speaking Classes: Given the international mix of practitioners and instructors in Thailand, many BJJ classes are conducted in English, making it easier for expatriates and tourists to join and learn.
+2. English-Speaking Classes: Due to the multiplicity of foreign practitioners and instructors in Thailand, many of the BJJ classes are in English thus enabling the expatriate and tourists to easily participate and learn.

-7. Events and Seminars: The increasing number of seminars, workshops, and competitions provides novices with opportunities to learn from experienced practitioners, observe higher-level skills in action, and understand the broader BJJ culture and community.
+7. Events and Seminars: The growth in the number of seminars, workshops, and competitions create avenue for novices and learners to get acquainted with experienced practitioners, study higher level skills and also be made aware about the BJJ culture and society.

 An idyllic tropical scene at dusk, with waterfalls cascading down a mountain beside a traditional structure, illuminated by the soft glow of the moon and lanterns, symbolizing the serene and inviting nature of Brazilian Jiu-Jitsu in Thailand.